kvalge/order-management-system-spring/README.md

 Slf4j has been used to generate logging statements.

 ### Testing
-For testing has been used the framework support of Spring Boot (@SpringBootTest and for JPA components
-@DataJpaTest) with Mockito framework.
+For testing has been used the framework support of Spring Boot (@SpringBootTest, @WebMvcTest and for JPA components @DataJpaTest) with Mockito framework.

 ### Database
 PostgreSQL credentials are set in application.properties file.